 Buying an eco-friendly mattress is a step towards healthy living.
 But there are some hassles in the process.

 New to the Industry

 Since the eco-friendly mattress industry is still relatively new, there are not many standard certifications that can certify a mattress “eco-friendly.”
 There are some certifications in place, which guarantee you quality materials in some parts of your mattress.
-Know which certification to look out for to ensure your mattress contains minimal harmful chemicals.
+Know which certification to look out for to ensure your mattress contains minimal harmful substances or toxic chemicals.

 Mostly Available Online